ory/hydra/UPGRADE.md

 If you wish to create a client that runs on an untrusted device (browser app, mobile app), simply set `"token_endpoint_auth_method": "none"` in the JSON request.

-If you are using the ORY Hydra CLI, you can use `--token-endpoint-auth-method none` to achieve what `--public` did previously.
+If you are using the ORY Hydra CLI, you can use `--token-endpoint-auth-method none` to achieve what `--is-public` did previously.

 The SQL migrations will automatically migrate clients that have `public` set to `true` by setting `token_endpoint_auth_method`